Magni0/DandD-Dictionary/README.md

 # D&D Dictionary

+Note: This is a work in progress and is not fully functional at this time

 ## What It Is

 This application uses [this](https://www.dnd5eapi.co/) 5th edition dungeons and dragons API to provide a player with any infomation in the official books in a neat an easy to digest format.
 The player can also save the info into a text file to refer to later if they wish.
 Players now no longer need to carry around 5 books to play D&D.